2025-ilaria/project-/llm-prompts.md

 In this project, we explore the use of Large Language Models (LLMs), specifically ChatGPT and Google Gemini, to support the process of enriching the ArCo Knowledge Graph with new cultural heritage data.

 📌 **ZERO-SHOT PROMPT**
--No examples needed
+•No examples needed

--Flexible use
+•Flexible use

--Saves time
+•Saves time

--Generalizes knowledge
+•Generalizes knowledge

--Direct interaction
+•Direct interaction

--Quick testing
+•Quick testing

 1️⃣  **Missing information: the full official name**